prion-cloud/generic-reveng/README.md

 🚫 *Build not yet possible*

 ### Windows
-Execute the `build_windows` batch file to build the project.
+Executing the `build_windows` batch file will create the project's executables in the `build\` directory.